 Contact Health Law Attorneys Experienced in Representing Health Care Professionals and Providers.

 At the Health Law Firm, we provide legal services for all health care providers and professionals.
-This includes physicians, nurses, dentists, psychologists, psychiatrists, mental health counselors, home health agencies, hospitals, ambulatory surgical centers, pain management clinics, nursing homes, and any other healthcare provider.
-It also includes medical students, resident physicians, and fellows, as well as medical school professors and clinical staff.
-The lawyers of The Health Law Firm are experienced in complex litigation in state and federal courts.
+This includes physicians, nurses, dentists, psychologists, psychiatrists, mental health counselors, Durable Medical Equipment suppliers, medical students and interns, hospitals, ambulatory surgical centers, pain management clinics, nursing homes, and any other healthcare provider.
+We represent facilities, individuals, groups, and institutions in contracts, sales, mergers, and acquisitions.

 “The Health Law Firm” is a registered fictitious business name of and a registered service mark of The Health Law Firm, P.A., a Florida professional service corporation, since 1999.

 Copyright © 2021 The Health Law Firm.
 All rights reserved.